campusdomar/PuMuKIT2-doc/UserGuide.md

 <div align="center"><font size=1 color="Blue">Figure 29.
 Opencast video search</font></div>

-When importing the video, the program will behave differently depending on which of these cases is true:
+For each imported video there are three possibilities:

--   It is the first imported video of the series.
+-   It is the first imported video from its Opencast-series.

--   There are already more videos of the series.
+-   There are already more videos imported from that Opencast-series.

--   The video doesn’t have a series in Opencast.
+-   The video doesn't have a series defined in Opencast.

-#### 2.1.2.1 First video of the series
+### 4.2.1 First video of a series

-In this case, a new series will have been created in PuMuKIT associated to the Opencast series (from now on all the videos from that Opencast series will be imported in this series).
+In this case, a new PuMuKIT-series will be created in PuMuKIT associated to the Opencast-series (from now on, all the videos from that OC-series will be imported in this PuMuKIT-series).

 In this case, the data of the series in PuMuKIT and the metadata of the video must be edited.
-Both the series and the video will keep some of the data they had in Opencast: title, description, date...
-However, other fields must be filled in, like person, photo…
+Both the series and the video will keep some of the data they previously had in Opencast: title, description, date...
+However, other fields must be filled in manually: person, thumbnail...

-In series with more than one video, it is recommended to edit the default values of the multimedia objects before importing the rest of the videos of the series.
+In series with more than one video, it is recommended to edit the default values of the multimedia objects before importing the rest of the videos of the series to speed up the metadata improvement process.
+See section 4.1 to edit series and section 4.2 to edit the data of the video.

-#### 2.1.2.2 More videos of the same series
+### 4.2.2 Additional videos of a series

 In this case, it is only necessary to edit the metadata of the video (because the series will be already created in PuMuKIT).
 The generic data of the series will be updated automatically when importing the video and will also keep the data from Opencast: title, description, date...
+See section 4.2.

-#### 2.1.2.3 Videos without a series in Opencast
+### 4.2.3 Video without a series in Opencast

-In this case, a new series (“MediaPackages without series”) without any kind of information will be created in PuMuKIT.
-(See more in editing metadata of a series).
+In this case, a new series without any kind of information will be created in PuMuKIT.
+See section 4 to edit the data of the series.

-If you don’t edit any metadata of this series, the following videos without a series in Opencast will be added to this series after import them.
-When you edit any metadata of this default series, another series with this name will be created with the following video imported.
+For each video without a series in Opencast, you will have a new series in PuMuKIT.

-If you wanted to move the video to other series, you would have to select the video, cut the multimedia object, go to the new series and paste it there.
+If you want to move the video to other series, you will have to select the video, cut the multimedia object, go to the new series and paste it there.
+The ad-hoc created series should be removed after moving the multimedia object.

 ## 2.2 Metadata edition